adbar/trafilatura/CONTRIBUTING.md

 ## How to contribute

-Thank you for considering contributing to htmldate!
+Thank you for considering contributing to trafilatura!

 Here are some important resources:

-  * [List of currently open issues](https://github.com/adbar/htmldate/issues) (no pretention to exhaustivity!)
+  * [List of currently open issues](https://github.com/adbar/trafilatura/issues) (no pretention to exhaustivity!)
   * [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)

 There are many ways to contribute, you could: